jhudsl/tidyversecourse/docs/05-prediction.md

 Now let's try some tuning.

-Let's take a closer look at the `mtry` and `min_n` hyperparametrs in our Random Forest model.
+Let's take a closer look at the `mtry` and `min_n` hyperparameters in our Random Forest model.

 We aren't exactly sure what values of `mtry` and `min_n` achieve good accuracy yet keep our model generalizable for other data.